mcever/cdd4dusia/README.md

 This project was written and tested using Python 3.7 on Ubuntu 16.04.
 You may need as much as 450 GB for all dependencies, code, raw videos, and uncompressed video data.
 You may need more if you want to work with alternative training splits since training requires decompressing some of the video frames.

 ##  Data Download
 The data will be available on BisQue.
-To download the data from there,
+To download the data see instructions here https://www.austinmcever.com/CDD4DUSIA#h.796kvbv3ui3r

-Download the videos from here https://drive.google.com/drive/folders/1vPlA_oswqAEQ2tcQpSrGRoWfKRPeXSpn?usp=sharing and store them locally.

 # Docker
-Due to evolving issues with dependencies and installations, we recommend running this code using our provided Docker container found here.
+In order to get all the correct versions of dependencies, we recommend running this code using our provided Docker container.
 To do so follow these steps:

-* Make sure you have a Docker installed
+* Make sure you have Docker installed

         docker version

+* You can pull a pre-built container from TBD

+        docker TBD

 * Build the CDD4Dusia Image